 Deploying motion control solutions in these industries means using a supplier with a thorough understanding of ATEX and products that can be operated safely and with confidence.

 This means ensuring their products meet essential safety requirements and undergo appropriate conformity procedures.
 As a result, any component that contains or constitutes a potential ignition source requires preventative measures to be incorporated into its design or installation to prevent it from initiating an explosion.

 The components are tested and certified by a 'third-party' certification body (known as a Notified Body) although some components can be self-certified for use in less hazardous explosive atmospheres.

-Once certified, the equipment is marked by the 'EX' symbol to identify it as such, making it easier for you to identify products fit for its intended purpose and that adequate information is supplied to ensure its safe use.
+Once certified, the equipment is marked by the 'EX' symbol to identify it as such, making it easier for you to identify products fit for their intended purpose and that adequate information is supplied to ensure its safe use.

-Parker offers many components suitable for use in ATEX environments, such as cylinders (including rodless types), valves, filters/absorbers, air motors, logic controllers, push buttons, solenoids, coils, limit switches and sensors.
+Parker offers many components suitable for use in ATEX environments, such as cylinders (including rodless types), valves, filters/absorbers, air motors, logic controllers, pushbuttons, solenoids, coils, limit switches, and sensors.
 Download our catalogue to find out more.

 Know Your Pneumatics: Safety & Understanding Rod Locking Cylinders

 Know Your Pneumatics: Specifying Cylinders for Size Restricted Spaces